DoctorKhan/The-Social-Game-Book/output/final/The_Social_Game_Complete_Book_with_cites.md

-The schism between consciousness development and control systems had become the blueprint for the two ways humanity organizes itself: as an Engine, and as a Family.
+The schism between consciousness development and control systems had become the blueprint for the two ways humanity organizes itself: as an Machine, and as a Kin.

 Every day we wake up and choose between two incompatible operating systems.
 And most of the time, we don’t even know we’re choosing.